seconohe

 - Debug Control: Integrates with ComfyUI's

-flag and allows for per-node debugging via an environment variable ({NODES_NAME}_NODES_DEBUG=1
+--verboseflag and allows for per-node debugging via an environment variable ({NODES_NAME}_NODES_DEBUG=1).

 from .src.nodes import nodes, main_logger